 You can help protect against skin cancer by wearing long sleeves and pants, hats with wide brims, sunglasses, and sunscreen when outdoors.
 You can also lower your risk of skin cancer by avoiding exposure to UV light sources, such as tanning beds or sunlamps.

 HIV and AIDS

-Now that you know about the top 10 health risks that affect men, what’s next?
-Changing your habits and becoming proactive about your health.
-Organizations such as the American Diabetes Association and the American Cancer Society offer direct resources and support for today’s modern man.
+Now that you know about the top 10 health risks that affect men, the next step is to change your habits and become proactive about your health.